Azure/batch-shipyard/docs/12-batch-shipyard-configuration-global.md

     * (optional) `direct_download_seed_bias` property sets the number of direct download seeds to prefer per image before switching to peer-to-peer transfer.

+`global_resources` contains properties for populating each compute node with required container images and for data movement directives.

 * (required) `global_resources` property contains information regarding required container images, volume configuration and data ingress information.
 This property is required.